Sign up to our Newsletter

 Considering this range, you might be wondering how the MPRE is scored.
 Scores are calculated using a method known as equating.
 This process adjusts your raw scores by comparing the differences in difficulty in previous examinations.

-Scores are released around five weeks after the date of examination and will be posted on your NCBE account.
+Scores are released around five weeks after the examination date and will be posted on your NCBE account.

 MPRE Registration

-In order to register for the MPRE exam, students can follow these steps:
+To register for the MPRE exam, follow these steps:

 Step 1